Ecnama/ADS-Planner/README.md

 # ADS-Planner
-A tool to distribute INSA students in ADS sessions.
+A tool to distribute INSA students into ADS sessions.

 ## ADS
 ADS (Action Découverte des Spécialités) is a teaching module aimed at presenting the specialties of the engineering program at INSA to students in the preparatory program.
-This module is composed of 3 sessions.
-Each students is asked to rank the specialities by preference, in order to distribute then into the three half-day sessions.
+This module consists of three sessions.
+Each student is asked to rank the specialties by preference to distribute them into the three half-day sessions.

 The students concerned by ADS are the following:
-- 2nd year students
+- 2nd-year students
 - Repeating students
 - 2/3 accomodations
 - EMIR and MICA students
-Each group are treated differently (details below).
+Each group is treated differently (details below).

 ## Inputs (spreadsheets)
-- Students choices
+- Students' choices
 - Traditionnal track students list
 - MICA students list
 - EMIR students list

 ## Outputs (spreadsheets)
 - List of students who have not responded
-- Students choices with an additionnal column with the final results
+- Students' choices with an additional column for the final results

 ## Technology
 ### Why R ?
-- Coherence: Integration with existing code already in R
+- Coherence: Integration with existing code already written in R
   - Generation of jury files
   - Assignment in departments
   - Generation of repeat contracts
   - ADS assignment

-- Maintenance: simpler with a single language
+- Maintenance: Simpler with a single language

-- Ease of manipulation of data frames with R
+- Ease of manipulation: R facilitates data frame manipulation

-- Longevity of the code over time compared to Python (version stability)
+- Longevity: R code is likely to remain stable over time compared to Python

-- Statistics performed on other parts of the code
-  - R as the language of choice for statistics and data visualization
+- Statistics: R is the language of choice for statistics and data visualization, with statistics performed on other parts of the code.

-- Ease of use of R Shiny (web application, graphical interface
+- Ease of use of R-Shiny: Allows for web application development and graphical interface creation.